Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 Staking Rewards
 ===============

-In exchange for the work provided by your staking :term:`node`, the :term:`Particl Network` pays you an interest in dividend-like payments proportional to the number of PART coins you own on that node.
+In exchange for the work provided by your staking :term:`node <Node>`, the :term:`Particl Network` pays you an interest in dividend-like payments proportional to the number of PART coins you own on that node.
 This amounts to a minimum of 2% yearly interest, but in reality, it fluctuates between 2% and 5% depending on how many more people are staking on the network as well.

-When you're staking on Particl, it means your computer (referred to as a "staking :term:`node`") is helping the network by validating transactions.
+When you're staking on Particl, it means your computer (referred to as a "staking :term:`node <Node>`") is helping the network by validating transactions.
 This task is fully automated and doesn't require you to do any manual work.

 .. seealso::